 The Borlaug Global Rust Initiative (BGRI) brings together the global wheat health community for a half-day workshop focused on the progress and priorities sharping the next phase of global wheat health.
 Designed as both a celebration of the BGRI community and a working forum, the session connects researchers, breeders, surveillance specialists, and early-career scientists to share progress, sharpen priorities, and strengthen the partnerships that protect one of the world’s most critical staple crops.
 A central feature of the workshop is the recognition of the 2026 Jeanie Borlaug Laube WIT Early Career Awardees, followed by a dedicated session of scientific presentations from selected early-career scientists.
 These talks spotlight the next generation of wheat researchers and reflect BGRI’s long-standing commitment to strengthening scientific capacity across the global wheat community.

 The workshop will be held Sunday, May 24 from 9:00 a.m. – 12:30 p.m. in Room 1.
-The BGRI session will be available for livestream and will be recorded.
+The BGRI session will be recorded.

 Opening and Welcome